Ten Ways To Walk More

 If you're within walking distance from your work, how about doing just that - at least once a week.

 You'll soon see the benefit to your health.

 To find out more about walking to work, visit the Living Streets website.

 3. Park / Get off the bus a little bit further away

 If you need to drive to work, how about parking 10 minutes away from your office - that way you've got another 20 minutes of walking exercise every day.
 And if you pay for your parking, the chances are car parking further away from your office might well be cheaper than where you are parking now.
 If you are travelling on the bus or by tram, a few stops further away could be a cheaper fare stage too.

 Seems an easy suggestion, but if you avoid the lift and use the stairs for a long period, you can greatly increase your lung capacity, blood pressure and cholesterol measurements.

 5. Listen to your Reading

 If you're a bit of a bookworm, why not combine your love of books with your walking?
 Lots of books are now released as audio books too - which you could loan from the library or from websites like Audible - which you can listen to on your walks.
-If you're happy about to listening to a computer-style voice, certain versions of the Kindle e-book reader from Amazon will read aloud most e-books, albeit sometimes with some distinctly odd pronouncation in some instances.
+If you're happy about to listening to a computer-style voice, newer versions of the Kindle e-book reader from Amazon, or the Kindle app on smartphones, will read aloud most e-books, albeit sometimes with some distinctly odd pronouncation in some instances.